Anxhul10/Anxhul10/README.md

 - 👀 I’m interested in webD, Ai, android development.
 - 🌱 I’m currently learning frameworks i.e meteor, react , angular
 - 📫 How to reach me anxhul10@gmail.com
-- ⚡ Fun fact: what is recursion ?       what is recursion ?

 <!---
 Anxhul10/Anxhul10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.